kyleneideck/BackgroundMusic/README.md

   General tab of Skype's preferences.
 - Plugging in or unplugging headphones when Background Music isn't running can silence system audio.
-To fix it, go to the Sound section in System Preferences, click the Output tab and change your default output device to something other than Background Music Device.
+To fix it, go to the Sound section in System Preferences, click the Output tab and change your default output device to something other than the Background Music device.
 Alternatively, you may Option+Click on the Sound icon in the menu bar to select a different output device.

-  This happens when macOS remembers that Background Music Device was your default audio device the last time you last used (or didn't use) headphones.
+  This happens when macOS remembers that the Background Music device was your default audio device the last time you last used (or didn't use) headphones.
-- [A recent Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=557620) can stop Chrome from switching to Background Music Device after you open Background Music.
+- [A Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=557620) can stop Chrome from switching to the Background Music device after you open Background Music.
 Chrome's audio will still play, but Background Music won't be aware of it.
 - Some apps play notification sounds that are only just long enough to trigger an auto-pause.
 The only workaround right now is to increase the `kPauseDelayNSec` constant in [BGMAutoPauseMusic.mm](/BGMApp/BGMApp/BGMAutoPauseMusic.mm).